p0nce/life-idioms/articles/What DPDR feels like.md

 _DICLAIMER: Close this page now.
 This article isn't meant for anyone to read.
 You don't want to know._

 _This is a dangerous article to read.
 And it was annoying to write.
 I'm really just doing it to try to connect the dots.
 Reading about DPDR triggers a strange meditative state for me.
-I'm genuinely afraid to write that shit article.
+I'm genuinely scared to write that shit article.
 Only read this is you are not an anxious person.
 There is an interesting article [here](https://www.theatlantic.com/health/archive/2014/12/enlightenments-evil-twin/383726/) that is perfectly adequate to explain the most interesting points._

 ## TL;DR

 [DPDR](https://en.wikipedia.org/wiki/Depersonalization-derealization_disorder) is living without a personnality, and without "storytelling".
 What might seems at first like a curious metaphysical experience, is also a **surprisingly painful condition**.

-It comes in various intensity levels, light DPDR (like I have now writing that article) is really easy, and strong DPDR is a living hell.
+It comes in various intensity levels.
+Light DPDR features only a few symptoms, but strong DPDR is a living hell.

 ## Third person